ferranmarlet/ticketforall_merge/readme.md

-This is a simple slim Resfull API test.
+This is a simple slim Resful API test.
 It's under construction.

+It's aim is to understant how slim php and redbeans orm work, and to fork it to develope other restfull apis if necessary.

 A lot of the information on this little guide can be found at: http://docs.slimframework.com/